Win Win Negotiation explained

-This article provides a practical explanation of a win-win negotiation.
+Win win negotiation: this article provides a practical explanation of a win win negotiation.
+Next to what it is, this article also highlights how to achieve a positive outcome, the preparation and tips.
 After reading this article, you will understand the basics of this powerful management tool.
+Enjoy reading!

 Win-win negotiation is achieved after both parties have taken into consideration each other’s interests.
 A crucial part of win-win negotiation is that the agreement cannot be further improved.
 In order to realize this outcome, both parties must think of creative solutions that benefit both.